fsspec/kerchunk/docs/source/tutorial.rst

 Using the output
 ----------------

-To open a previously computed referenced dataset it is not neccessary to have kerchunk installed.
+To open a previously computed referenced dataset it is not necessary to have kerchunk installed.
 Only ``fsspec`` to generate the file mapping.

 Here we open a remotely stored reference file that maps to 10 ERA5